 - In the 18th century most capital-wealth was agrarian.
 Large landowners owned 90% of all wealth in European societies.
 There was no such thing as progressive taxation.
 Most fortunes were associated with inherited land or government bonds.
 In this period, capital/income ratios were rising because of the inequality R>G.

-In summary, the decline in inequality took the shock of two world wars, followed by a revolution in the fiscal policies associated with the democratic welfare social state.
+In summary, the decline in inequality took the shock of two world wars, followed by a revolution in the fiscal policies associated with the democratic state.
+In turn, this gave rise to national models of capitalism, based on distinct electoral politics.

-There was nothing “natural” about this market process.
+There was nothing “natural” about this process of capitalist development and democratisation.
 It was the outcome of distributional “class” politics.

 The rise of ‘neoliberalism’.